HUDSON COUNTRY MONTESSORI SUMMER DAY CAMP – Danbury CT

 Our senior campers work with experienced staff on innovative projects, hands-on experiments and group and individual projects related to the components of the natural and technological world.
 They participate in fun, educational and recreational off-site field trips planned throughout the summer.

-AFTER-CAMP EXTENDED CARE AND LUNCH PROGRAM
+AFTER-CAMP EXTENDED CARE

 We offer early or late session supervised care to all our campers as an option to extend their typical day.
-Ask us about our convenient lunch program.

 AFTER- CAMP ENRICHMENTS